gyselroth/docxBox/README.md

 upon a given DOCX document.

 #### Replacement Pre/Post Marker
 Batch templating makes use of "marker" strings.
-Markers are temporarily inserted and subsequently replaced again by another generic element.
+Markers are temporarily inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by another generic element.

 **Rules:**
 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``)